sudachen/uccm/index.md

 There are two changes.
 First is at the line 5, we import here a module which implements printing funtionality based on SEGGER RTT.
 Second is at the line 11, here we print classic helloworld message.

-Let's now do rebuild project.
+Let's now rebuild the project.
 Use _Build_ menu from menu bar and choose _Rebuild All_.
 It will reconfigure our project and fetch the printing module from github.

 To see what uC is printing we need start a RTT consloe, do next command to start one.